 To learn more about an index fund, including what index the fund tracks and how closely it tracks the index, read more about them on their profile pages and/or prospectuses.

-Note that index funds reference mutual funds but exchange-traded funds (ETFs) may also follow indexes.
-However, not all mutual funds (or ETFs) are index funds; some contain a narrow assortment of hand-picked stocks instead of a broad representation of stocks and/or bonds from domestic or international sources.
+Note that not all mutual funds (or ETFs) are index funds; some contain a narrow assortment of hand-picked stocks instead of a broad representation of stocks and/or bonds from domestic or international sources.

 To invest in an index fund, open an account with an online brokerage firm such as E*Trade, Fidelity, Schwab, or TD Ameritrade.
 Fund your account by establishing a connection with your bank to facilitate ACH transfers.
-Find an index fund to your liking and purchase shares, either a one-time purchase or monthly contributions.
+Find an index fund to your liking and purchase shares.
+You could make a one-time purchase or make periodic or monthly contributions.